halfer53/TynamoDB/README.md

 **Highly Available**: build a fault tolerant KV server on top of Raft which is a distributed consensus algorithm so that the service will remain operational even when the minority of the servers fail.

-**Eventual Consistency**: Logs are stored in the master, and replayed in order in the slaves.
-Every write request will wait until the majority of the servers to commit the write message before replying back to the client to ensure consistency.
+**Eventual Consistency**: Logs are stored in the master and replayed in order in the slaves.
+Every write request will wait until most of the servers to commit the write message before replying back to the client to ensure consistency.

-# Fulat Tolerance
+# Fault Tolerance

 A replicated state machine implements fault tolerance by storing copies of its data on the remaining servers/nodes.
 By storing copies of data on multiple servers, the replicate state machine can continue to operate even if the minority of the servers fail, either due to server or network failures.